braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 ### Forwarding erasure requests (data subject requests)

 Forward erasure requests to Braze by configuring a data subject request output to Braze.
-To forward erasure requests to Braze, follow [mParticle’s documentation](https://docs.mparticle.com/integrations/braze/forwarding-dsr/).
+To forward erasure requests to Braze, follow [mParticle's documentation](https://docs.mparticle.com/integrations/braze/forwarding-dsr/).

 ## Potential data point overages

+### Enriched user attributes

-### Enabling mParticle enrich user attributes/identities (server-to-server only) {#enriched}
+#### Enabling mParticle enrich user attributes/identities (server-to-server only) {#enriched}

 In the mParticle connection settings, Braze recommends turning off **Include Enriched User Attributes**.
-If enabled, mParticle will forward enriched user attributes from the existing user profile, i.e., all available user attributes (standard attributes, custom attributes, and calculated attributes) to Braze on each logged event.
-This results in high consumption of data points in Braze since mParticle will send Braze the same attributes on every call, despite the value being unchanged.
+If enabled, mParticle will forward all available user attributes (i.e., standard attributes, custom attributes, and calculated attributes) from the existing profile to Braze on each logged event.
+This will result in high consumption of data points since mParticle will send Braze the same unchanged attributes on each call.

-For example:
-A user adds first name, last name, and phone number to their profile on their first session.
-This updates the user profile with those values in Braze.
-On the user's next session, they sign up for a newsletter which triggers a newsletter sign-up event.
-The "User Attribute" associated with that payload is an email address.
+For example, if a user adds first name, last name, and phone number during their first session and later signs up for a newsletter adding the same information, in addition to email, triggering a newsletter sign up event:
-- If "Enriched User Attributes" are turned on (default) within the connection settings, mParticle will send Braze the newsletter sign-up event, email address, first name, last name, and phone number.
-Incurring five data points.
+- If turned on (default), five data points will be incurred. (sign-up event, email address, first name, last name, and phone number)
-- If "Enriched User Attributes" are turned off, mParticle will only send Braze the newsletter sign-up event, and the user attribute explicitly set for that event, email address.
-Incurring only the intended two data points.
+- If turned off, two data points will be incurred (sign-up event and email address)

+{% alert note %}
-It should be noted that turning off this setting won't check for deltas.
-It will prevent the integration from sending all user attributes on the user’s profile that weren't received on the original inbound batch or explicitly set as an attribute for that event.
+Note that turning off this setting won't check for changing data.
+It will, however, prevent the integration from sending all user attributes on the user's profile that weren't received on the original inbound batch or explicitly set as an attribute for the event.
 It is important to still check that only deltas are passed to Braze.
+{% endalert %}

-### Considerations of turning off "Enriched User Attributes"
+#### Considerations of turning off enriched user attributes

-There are a few considerations to be aware of when turning off "Include Enriched User Attributes":
+There are a few considerations to be aware of when turning off **Include Enriched User Attributes**:
-1. The server-to-server integration uses mParticle events API to send events to the Braze output.
+1. The server-to-server integration uses the mParticle events API to send events to Braze.
 Each request is triggered by an event.
 When a user attribute is changed, such as updating an email address, but is not associated with a specific event (e.g., a profile update custom event), the new value is only passed to an output like Braze as an "enriched attribute" in the payload of the next event triggered by the user.
-When "Enriched User Attributes" is turned off, this new attribute value that was unassociated with a specific event would not be passed to Braze.
+When **Include Enriched User Attributes** is turned off, this new attribute value unassociated with a specific event will not be passed to Braze.
-  - To solve this, we recommend creating a separate "User Attribute Updated" event that only sends the specific user attribute(s) that have been updated to Braze.
-Note, with this approach, you are still logging an additional data point for the “User Attribute Updated” event, but data point consumption will be far less than sending all user attributes on every call with the “Include Enriched User Attributes” feature enabled.
+  - To solve this, we recommend creating a separate "user attribute updated" event that only sends the specific user attribute(s) that have been updated to Braze.
+Note that with this approach, you are still logging an additional data point for the "user attribute updated" event, but data point consumption will be far less than sending all user attributes on every call with the feature enabled.
 2. Calculated attributes are only passed to Braze as an enriched user attribute, so these will not be available to customers who turn off "Enriched User Attributes".

 ### Sending unnecessary or duplicative data to Braze